tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/06-variables-05/README.md

-# More Practice with Variables
+# More Practice with Variables and Lists

-In this activity, you will practice declaring and manipulating variables.
+In this activity, you will continue to practice declaring and manipulating variables.

 Do the following: